 - In the Treeview right-click on Edge Beams group and select the Set as Only Visible option. - Turn off the display of the Values layer in the Treeview - In the Treeview, right-click on the Bending span 1 Point <n> Positive Characteristic loadcase and select the Set Active option - Add the Diagrams layer to the Treeview - Select entity Force/Moment results for the bending moment My - Select the Diagram Display tab - Select the Label values and Peaks Only options.
-Deselect the Label only if selected option.
 Select the Orientate flat to screen/page option, set the label font to be size 11, the font Angle to 45 and the significant figures to 4.
 Click OK to finish.

-The peak bending moment for the characteristic case is 1.672kNm.
+The peak bending moment for the characteristic case is 1.790kNm.

-By changing the active results loadcase to the Positive Frequent loadcase, the corresponding peak bending moment at midspan of span 1 can be found to be -545.5kNm
+By changing the active results loadcase to the Positive Frequent loadcase, the corresponding peak bending moment at midspan of span 1 can be found to be -603.6kNm